macaodha/batdetect2/README.md

 We have [extensive documentation](docs/source/index.md) on how to use `batdetect2`.

+The docs site is still being built and will be live soon.
+If you want a quick peek for now, see the `docs/` folder in this repository.

 See our [getting started](docs/source/getting_started.md) guide and then jump into any of our tutorials: